The app that tells you the best time to run and pee during a movie without missing the best scenes.

 about the RunPee app.

-View all reviews: Apple App Store | Google Play Store
+Apple App Store | Google Play Store

-Movie Grade: A+ย (For being legitimately enjoyable when taken on its intended merits: showcasing great acting, playful humor, and showing that society should never make one feel ashamed of themselves. )
+Movie Grade: A+ (For being legitimately enjoyable when taken on its intended merits: showcasing great acting, playful humor, and showing that society should never make one feel ashamed of themselves. )

-Donโ€™t miss your favorite movie moments because you have to pee or need a snack.
+Don’t miss your favorite movie moments because you have to pee or need a snack.
 Use the RunPee app (Androidor iPhone) when you go to the movies.
-We have Peetimes for all wide release films every week, including Civil War, Monkey Man, Godzilla x Kong: The new Empire and coming soon The Ministry of Ungentlemanly Warfare, and Fall Guy and many others.
-We have literally thousands of Peetimesโ€”from classic movies through today’s blockbusters.
+We have Peetimes for all wide release films every week, including Moana 2, The Lord of the Rings: The War of the Rohirrim, Kraven the Hunter, Wicked, Gladiator II and coming soon Mufasa: The Lion King, Nosferatu, A Complete Unknown and many others.
+We have literally thousands of Peetimes—from classic movies through today’s blockbusters.
 You can also keep up with movie news and reviews on our blog, or by following us on Twitter @RunPee.
 If there’s a new film out there, we’ve got your bladder covered.

 Comments